felixbockel/python_main_stock_code/README.md

 ## Aim:

-### 1) Analyse historical data for the last 5 years from tickers US, Australia, ETFs and more.
-If tickers are no older than a year, will be neglected.
+### 1) Analyse historical data for the last 5 years from tickers that encompasses US, Australia, ETFs, Mutualfunds, Crypto, Commodities, Global Indicies.
 ### 2) Select the most fitting tickers in terms of uptrending and reasonable low random variation for daily trading
 ### 3) interact with website to extract raw data and action buy or sell